 Meanwhile, 800 miles to the south of Pittsburg, Asheville radio listeners could tune in to pioneering KDKA in the evening for news from “the iron and steel industry,” kiddie stories, or a classical music trio.

 A handful of other early stations ranging outward from Asheville could be heard “every night”: Atlanta, Chicago, College Park, Detroit, Louisville, Memphis, Newark, and St. Louis.
 Newly on the air (1922) was WOC from the Mississippi River town of Davenport IA, site of the first (1856) railroad bridge to cross the river (to Rock Island IL), and itself in the midst of an Asheville-like early 1920s economic, population, commercial, industrial and cultural boom.

 The second article implied, though it did not say so, that an emerging mark of a city’s growth and pride was to have its own commercial radio station.
 The Citizen agreed, it appears.
 A banner masthead called attention to the Citizen‘s new (it appears) regular column on commercial radio:

-The commercial market for radios and radio supplies was slow to develop, as were jobs in those areas.
+The commercial market for radios, radio supplies and radio broadcasting emerged slowly, as were jobs in those areas.
 The 1925 city directory listed only a single radio “mechanic” working for Carolina Radio Company, but listings multiplied the next year.

 The Amateur (“Ham”) Radio Sector: Asheville and Beyond